-- The 'Clink' is a restaurant at HMP High Down - It provides training and employment experience in a high quality restaurant environment - Employs 16 serving offenders at any one time as trainees - Managed by social enterprise Eco-Actif CIC - Profits to pay staff, provide training and qualifications and follow up support
+- The 'Clink' is a restaurant at HMP High Down. - It provides training and employment experience in a high quality restaurant environment. - It employs 16 serving offenders at any one time as trainees. - It is managed by social enterprise Eco-Actif CIC. - Profits are used to pay staff, provide training and qualifications and follow up support. - It also employs ex-prisoners.

-- Employs ex-prisoners - (c) HMP Dartmoor Resettlement Unit - This project is linked with a high profile public garden the Eden project - Prisoners, guided by staff of Eden project have turned unused open space in the prison into productive vegetable gardens. - Boxes of vegetables are delivered free of charge to elderly and poor members of local community. - The project has received many letters of thanks from local people. - (d) Reach Prinknash Abbey Gardens - This project provides activities to unlock the potential within people who feel socially excluded or who have committed offences. - The project has transformed an ancient abbey garden which had become overgrown.
+(c) HMP Dartmoor Resettlement Unit

+- This project is linked with a high profile public garden the Eden project. - Prisoners, guided by the staff of the Eden project, have turned unused open space in the prison into productive vegetable gardens. - Boxes of vegetables are delivered free of charge to elderly and poor members of local community. - The project has received many letters of thanks from local people.

+(d) Reach - Prinknash Abbey Gardens

+- This project provides activities to unlock the potential within people who feel socially excluded or who have committed offences. - The project has transformed an ancient abbey garden which had become overgrown.
 The garden is now a centre for learning trades and for providing leisure for the members of public or disadvantaged people.